iumiCash/iumiCash.github.io/docs/responses.md

     !!! danger

-        Be carefull!
+        Be careful!
 In the event of `HTTP 5xx` error status codes, iumiCash API will **NOT** return `application/json` content type header in the response.
-        This may happen during iumiCash servers being unreachable or unresponsive.
+        This may happen while iumiCash servers are unreachable or unresponsive.
-        `HTTP 5xx` status codes are returned in `text/plain` response type by the server itself (not by the API application), e.g.
-        [nginx](https://nginx.org/), [traefik](https://traefik.io/) .
+        `HTTP 5xx` status codes are returned in `text/plain` response type by the server itself, e.g. [apache](https://httpd.apache.org/), [nginx](https://nginx.org/), [traefik](https://traefik.io/) .

     ```